Founded in 2015

 If you ask Lysne what she does for a living, she’ll say she’s a professional volunteer.
 Her experience helping other non-profit organizations like the Firecracker Foundation and the DeWitt District Library is a tremendous benefit to Helping Women Period.
 Not only is Lysne well versed in the operations of a non-profit, she knows that volunteers are the backbone of any organization like HWP and strives to ensure their experience is meaningful.
 Her experience with technology, social media, event planning, fund development, and goal setting are integral to the success of Helping Women Period.

 Lysne believes strongly that filling the basic need of feminine hygiene products for homeless and low income women is one key step in helping them become more self-sufficient.
 She helped start HWP because it was the right thing to do.
 Thank you, Lysne, for all of your amazing work.

 Make A Donation

 Helping Women Period is a 501(c)(3) tax-exempt nonprofit organization, committed to supplying menstrual health products to people that menstruate who are either homeless or low-income.
-With your donation, we can buy in bulk.
+With your donation, we can buy in bulk quantities.
 Any donation amount is appreciated and a little goes a long way to purchasing products.